 Glenallan is one of six Montgomery County elementary schools moving during winter break.
 Three, including Glenallan, are moving out of their buildings and into holding sites, and another three are vacating those same holding sites and moving back into the renovated schools.

-This last week of school in December has been dubbed “Goodbye Glenallan Week,” and the PTA is hosting a Farewell Tea on Wednesday from 6:30-8:30 p.m. to say goodbye to the old building, which dates back to 1966.
+This last week of school in December has been dubbed “Goodbye Glenallan Week,” and the PTA on Wednesday from 6:30-8:30 p.m. to say goodbye to the old building, which dates back to 1966.

 A school motto is “one community, one school,” and DePasquale said the farewell tea will highlight the community’s connections to the school.